apache/tomcat/modules/openssl-java17/README.md

 ## Running in Tomcat

-Copy `tomcat-openssl-X.X.jar` to Tomcat lib folder.
+Copy `tomcat-openssl-1.0.jar` to the Apache Tomcat `lib` folder.

+The module requires OpenSSL 1.1 or a newer API compatible version or alternative, available from the system library path.

 Remove `AprLifecycleListener` from `server.xml`.